syall/automata-gen-demo/README.md

 ## Overview

-`automata-gen-demo` is a demo for the library [`automata-gen`](https://github.com/syall/automata-gen)
+**automata-gen-demo** is a demo for the library [`automata-gen`](https://github.com/syall/automata-gen)

 ## Technical Notes

-The basis of the demo was bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).
+The initial generated code of the demo was bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).

-The main component `AutomataGenDemo` is written as a functional component with React hooks.
+The main component `AutomataGenDemo` is a functional component with React hooks.

 ## automata-gen